OriginQ/VQNET2.0-tutorial-en/source/rst/install.rst

             prob = list(prob.values())
             return prob

-Our task is classify these data which is generated randomly based on binary classification algorithm.
-In the model, 0 is a circle's center, points within radius by 1 (2 dimension)colored in red are one category, the samples labeled in blue are another category.
+Our task to is classify these data which is generated randomly based on binary classification algorithm.
+In this task, 0 is a circle's center, points within radius by 1 colored in red are one category, the samples labeled in blue are another category.

 .. figure:: ./images/origin_circle.png

-Traning the workflow of testing code
+The pipeline of the training process

 .. code-block::